estevez-dev/estevez-dev.github.io/smart-home/_posts/2021-01-13-building-wifi-ir-remote-control-for-any-tv-with-esp8266-and-esphome.md

 [![image](/img/building-wifi-ir-remote-control-for-any-tv-with-esp8266-and-esphome/shield_contacts.png)](/img/building-wifi-ir-remote-control-for-any-tv-with-esp8266-and-esphome/shield_contacts.png)

-!!!
-Note that you can use the same board and shield to get IR codes from your TV remote, or build a separate [IR receiver](/ir-code-reader-with-esp8266-wemos-d1-mini-and-esphome).
+**Note** that you can use the same board and shield to get IR codes from your TV remote, or build a separate [IR receiver](/ir-code-reader-with-esp8266-wemos-d1-mini-and-esphome).
 If you will use the same board, you need also enable receiving LED on IR shield by soldering the corresponding contact plates.
 For example, to enable the IR receiver on the `D4` pin:
+{: .notice--info}

 ![image](/img/building-wifi-ir-remote-control-for-any-tv-with-esp8266-and-esphome/d4_ir_recv.png)

 Now we are ready to solder our device together.

-!!!
-Note that we have our sender - the `IR4` LED from the one side of our device, and micro USB port - from the opposite side.
+**Note** that we have our sender - the `IR4` LED from the one side of our device, and micro USB port - from the opposite side.
 This will help us a lot in the future when we will need to flash the board or test the functionality without removing it from its place inside TV.
+{: .notice--info}

 ![image](/img/building-wifi-ir-remote-control-for-any-tv-with-esp8266-and-esphome/ir4_led.png)